Preparing The Listing For Our Photo Shoot (Scroll Down)

-Pets: Pets may not be free to roam around the home during the photography session.
+Pets: Our photographers should not come into contact with your pets at any point during the photo session.
 We recommend safely securing them outside, or in a designated room, prior to the arrival of the photographer.
 This is for the safety of your pets, our photographer and to facilitate the photography session without delay.

 Staging: Most homeowners are not professional stagers, and tend, on occasion to go overboard with large flower arrangements on dining tables, etc. These large items actually detract from the usefulness of the room, as we shoot with wide-angle lenses and objects placed front-and-center tend to make a room look smaller.
 “Less is more”, definitely applies here.

 After you have prepared the home to the best of your ability using this list as a guide, take one last walk through each room, and the front, side and rear yards of your home.
 If you see something you would not like to appear in the photos, please remove it, and store it until after your home has been photographed.

 ENTIRE HOUSE-PRIOR TO PHOTOGRAPHER’S ARRIVAL

 Turn ON all of the lights and lamps and check for burnt out bulbs.

 Blinds and shutters adjusted open to let light in.
 You can lift your blinds all the way up as well.